 Who we are

-The Health Practitioner Regulation National Law (South Australia) Act, 2010 established the South Australian Health Practitioners Tribunal as an independent tribunal within the national scheme.
-The SA Health Practitioners Tribunal was established on 1 July 2010 by that law and is made up of people appointed by the SA Government to independently hear and determine cases about the registration of health practitioners under the national law.
+The Health Practitioner Regulation National Law (South Australia) Act 2010 established the South Australian Health Practitioners Tribunal as an independent tribunal within the National Scheme.
+The SA Health Practitioners Tribunal was established on 1 July 2010 by that law and is made up of people appointed by the SA Governor to independently hear and determine cases about the registration of health practitioners under the National Law.

 The Tribunal is made up of:

 The people who hear and determine cases, ie a President, Deputy Presidents and Panel Members

 - The Registry – the Registrar and administrative Registry staff.

 The Tribunal is located in the Riverside Centre Building, North Terrace, Adelaide, South Australia.
 The Riverside Centre is in the city on the northern side of North Terrace between the Railway Station and the Intercontinental (formerly the Hyatt) Hotel to the east, and the Exhibition Centre to the west, and opposite the Playford Hotel and the Optus building (Service SA on ground floor).